jesselibra/RepData_PeerAssessment1/PA1.md

 ```

 ## Imputing missing values
-Here we will impute the missing values using the average steps for each interval.
+Here I impute the missing values using the average steps for each interval.

 ```r